azarmi/SyntheticCrossing/README.md

 # SyntheticCrossing
 Generating Synthetic Pedestrian Crossing Scenarios with randomised parameters including weather and lighting conditions.

-## Synthetic Data Generation

-This dataset was generated to **train Object Semantic Segmentation (OSS) and Body Pose Estimation (BPE) models** as spatial feature extractors for downstream pedestrian crossing prediction.
-These models work at the **frame level**, so temporally realistic pedestrian behaviour is **not required**.
-The final crossing prediction models are trained on **real-world datasets** to learn temporal cues and intention dynamics.

 ### Simulation Environment

 Data was generated using **[CARLA](https://carla.org/)**, an open-source urban driving simulator.
 While hyper-realistic simulation environments may offer detailed textures, CARLA provides an effective **balance between visual diversity and structural control**, making it ideal for domain randomisation and reproducible spatial modelling.